Arriving in Atrani

 Yes, a'Scalinatella seems to be a very appropriate name!

 Hostel a'Scalinatella was a great place to stay!
 Filippo, the manager, really made me feel at home.
-The rooms are cool, dark, quiet, and restful.
-I don't know if they are really tunneled back into the cliff faces, but it sure seemed that way.
+The rooms are cool, dark, quiet, and restful, because they are partially tunneled back into the cliff faces.

-Time to get settled in, then go back to Piazza Umberto for a great lunch at one of the cafes.
-Then let's go back to Amalfi for some tourism.
+I got settled in, then went back to Piazza Umberto for a great lunch at one of the cafes.
+Then I walked back to Amalfi for some tourism.

 Next❯ The sights in Amalfi and Atrani